boazbk/tcs/lec_19_cryptography.md

 >_"A good disguise should not reveal the person's height"_, Shafi Goldwasser and Silvio Micali, 1982

->_"I hope my handwriting, etc. do not give the impression I am just a crank or circle-squarer....
-The significance of this conjecture [that certain encryption schemes are exponentially secure against key recovery attacks] .. is that it is quite feasible to design ciphers that are effectively unbreakable. "_, John Nash, [letter to the NSA](https://www.nsa.gov/news-features/declassified-documents/nash-letters/assets/files/nash_letters1.pdf), 1955.

 >_"“Perfect Secrecy” is defined by requiring of a system that after a cryptogram is intercepted by the enemy the a posteriori probabilities of this cryptogram representing various messages be identically the same as the a priori probabilities of the same messages before the interception.
 It is shown that perfect secrecy is possible but requires, if the number of messages is finite, the same number of possible keys."_, Claude Shannon, 1945

 >_"We stand today on the brink of a revolution in cryptography."_, Whitfeld Diffie and Martin Hellman, 1976